 The camera-less photographic images in my most recent series, Water Flow: Under the Colorado River

-were created in remote rivers and streams, arroyos and water recharge basins, in the dark of night.
+, capture the essence of water from below the surface on one of the most important rivers in the United States.
+The concept of water quality in the Southwestern United States, and the inherent alchemy that occurs as a result of it, are the foundation of my current work.
 The Colorado River is a direct water source of my most recent work.
 To make the images I go into the water, long after dark, and submerge color photographic paper.
 At the right moment, the paper is briefly exposed to a light source while underwater, to create a photogram of the water contents and movement.
 The alchemy of photographic emulsion combined with the minerals, salts, pollutants, and other elements in the water create a unique documentation of water contents.
 This rare perspective of under the surface of water creates beautiful and poetic meditations on water, as the force of life.
 News